"How'd you get here so fast, Anime-san?"

 - The Bokurano anime was completed before the manga was, resulting in the last half of the anime having absolutely no connection or resemblance to the equivalent in the manga, with the exception of one plot twist that the manga author might have decided to use after the anime came up with it.

-- In Chrono Crusade, the anime took a radically different direction from the manga in the last third of the series.
+- In Chrono Crusade, the anime took a radically different direction from the manga in the last third of the series (they ended around the same time).
 Whether or not this is necessarily a bad thing is up to you.

 - Dragon Ball has three notable points that were to let the manga material get ahead for a few weeks: Goku's travels across the Earth following the defeat of the Red Ribbon Army and wishing Bora back to life, Gohan, Piccolo and Krillin's encounter with Garlic Jr. and Goku competing in the Other World Tournament.